Ecasept/Shrek-Plymouth-Theme/README.md

 **But beware!** This might do some weird stuff with your screen.
 You can try changing to you default tty with `Ctrl`+`Alt`+`F2`.

-Note: If you want to see the output of plymouth when booting, you need to do this:
-1. When your computer is booting, go into the grub menu (if it doesn't show up, search on the internet)
-2. Press `e` to edit the `Kernel parameters`
-3. In the line that starts with `linux`, add `plymouth.debug`
-4. Press `Ctrl`+`X` to finish booting your computer
-5. Read the log file with `sudo cat /var/log/plymouth-debug.log`

-See [the arch wiki](https://wiki.archlinux.org/title/Plymouth#Troubleshooting) for more info.